 - you are unable to access emergency medical care within 14 days following the administration of Mifepristone - you have a known or suspected ectopic pregnancy (a pregnancy growing outside the uterus) - you have a known or suspected clotting disorder - you are taking anticoagulants (drugs that prevent or treat blood clots) - you suffer from a severe condition where it is necessary to take cortisone (e.g. uncontrolled asthma) - you are taking corticosteroids (medications such as prednisolone and cortisone, which weakens your immune system) - you have adrenal failure - you have an allergy to either Mifepristone and/or Misoprostol or Prostaglandins - you have an IUD in place it must be removed before the termination of the pregnancy process is started.

-If your blood group is Rhesus negative - the use of Mifegymiso® requires us to take measures to prevent Rhesus factor sensitization.
+If your blood group is Rhesus negative and if you are at more than 8 weeks of pregnancy - the use of Mifegymiso® requires us to take measures to prevent Rhesus factor sensitization.